 Be nice.
 Or else.

-Designer on the Product Team at Apartment Therapy Joined over 4 years ago
+Designer on the Product Team at Apartment Therapy Joined almost 5 years ago

 I work in a media company with 3 key "users," Stakeholders, partners and users.
 Stakeholders are our content-creators and editors, partners are our advertising clients and users are our actual end-users.
 Our entire product team is fighting the same things described in your piece daily.
 Appreciate your broaching this subject.
 Keeps me beating my dead horse.